 - Closed – the parcel was not successfully collected because the pickup location (for example a store, hostel or an office) was closed at the time of parcel collection by the courier.

 - Lack of time – the parcel was not successfully collected due to external circumstances.

 - Not present / Not informed – the parcel was not successfully collected because the person at the pickup address was not informed about the collection or there was nobody at the pickup address.

 - Parcel not ready for shipping – the parcel was not successfully collected because it was not ready for shipping.

-In all of the cases above, depending on the country, the courier driver will make another delivery attempt the next working day OR the order needs to be rebooked if the customer decides for another pickup attempt.
+*In all of the cases above, depending on the country, the courier driver will make another collection attempt the next working day OR the order needs to be rebooked if the customer decides for another pickup attempt.